Quakers in Latin America: Central America and Cuba

-There are also about 90 Friends in Costa Rica, divided between 3 meetings.
+There are also about 90 Quakers in Costa Rica, divided between 3 meetings.
 Monteverde Monthly Meeting was founded as a colony by a group of young Conservative Friends families in 1952, trying to find a place that was not militaristic.
 Many of the men in the group had been incarcerated in the United States as conscientious objectors and they were attracted when Costa Rica abolished its army.
 El Centro de Los Amigos para la Paz, with a small hostel, was founded as a community center and a home for San José Quakers' unprogrammed silent worship in the 1980s.

 Mexico has about 1,250 Friends in three Yearly Meetings—the Asociación Religiosa de las Iglesias Evangélicas de los Amigos (the yearly meeting of the Religious Association of the Friends Evangelical Churches EFCI) and the Reunion General de los Amigos en México (General Meeting of Friends in Mexico), comprising several churches around Ciudad Victoria monthly meeting (founded by missions from FUM), and Mexico City Monthly Meeting, affiliated with Pacific Yearly Meeting, an open worship, liberal meeting in the Mexican capital.
 They manage the Casa de Los Amigos in Mexico DF, which has numerous programs, including refugee support.
 There are similar groups in Sonora as well.
 A new evangelical mission is forming as Junta Anual de la Iglesia Evangélica de Los Amigos in the Valle de México.